indiser/doujin-api/README.md

 1. **Request Handling**: FastAPI receives the manga ID via path parameter (the easy part)
 2. **Session Management**: Async session with Chrome impersonation bypasses CloudFlare (the "please don't ban us" part)
+3. **CDN Configuration**: Fetches dynamic image server URLs from some hentai website's config API (because hardcoding URLs is so 2023)
-3. **Data Extraction**:
+4. **Data Extraction**:
-   - Regex extracts JSON data from `window._gallery` JavaScript variable (yes, we're parsing JavaScript with regex.
-No, we're not proud of it)
+   - Regex extracts JSON from SvelteKit's `data-sveltekit-fetched` script tags (yes, we're still parsing JavaScript with regex.
+Still not proud)
+   - Double JSON parsing because SvelteKit wraps everything like a Russian nesting doll
    - BeautifulSoup parses HTML for recommendations and cover images (the civilized approach)
-4. **URL Generation**: Constructs direct image URLs using media ID and page extensions (string concatenation: a programmer's true love language)
+5. **URL Generation**: Uses actual CDN paths from the API with round-robin server selection (we're fancy now)
+6. **Defensive Programming**: Strict validation and error handling so the API doesn't explode when some hentai website changes their HTML again (narrator: it will)
-5. **Response**: Returns clean, structured JSON with all metadata (the part that makes us look competent)
+7. **Response**: Returns clean, structured JSON with all metadata (the part that makes us look competent)

 ### Lifespan Management